The 60:1 Rule and related derivations

 Let's round that off to the nearest .1 nm and call it 1.8 nm.
 For those insistent on doing it trigonometrically, 561 / tan(3.07) = 10460 ft, which is 1.72 nm.
 Close enough....

 We're not done yet!
 If we want to figure out I-FKO ? we need to account for the fact that the threshold is actually at I-FKO .9, so we need to add that into our 1.8 nm to give us I-FKO 2.7 for our VDP.
-The most important part of the process is sketching out the triangles and ensuring that your units are well labeled to ensure that you don't include a TCH where you shouldn't or neglect to offset your DME, etc.
+The most important part of the process is sketching out the triangles and ensuring that your units are well labeled.
+If you don't account for TCH in ∆h, you might draw a longer triangle that would put you on brick one instead of the captain bars (where you ought to be) and consequently be low on profile.
+Small errors in height with shallow angles will result in big errors on distance, so it's important to get that right.